Hasitha17-git/SVEC/ReadME.md

   ##### Hooks

   + from react 16.8 version Hooks are introduced
+  + to maontain information in functional component we can use hooks.
   - Parent - Child1 --> child2 --> child3
   - `useState()`
   - `useEffect()`